philiplinden/bevy_repl/README.md

   work from the terminal, but the terminal normally prints logs when there is a window too.
 The REPL still works from the terminal while using the window for rendering if the console is enabled.
+- [x] **Printing to stdout** - The REPL should print to stdout instead of the TUI screen unless the user explicitly enables a TUI context that uses the alternate screen.
 - [ ] **Toggleable** - The REPL is disabled by default and can be toggled.
 When disabled, the app runs normally in the terminal, no REPL systems run, and the prompt is hidden.
 - [ ] **Scrollable terminal output** - The terminal output on the TUI screen should scroll to show past messages like a normal terminal screen printing to stdout.
-- [ ] **Printing to stdout** - The REPL should (optionally) print to stdout instead of the TUI screen.
-This is partially implemented behind the `stdout` feature flag but has some issues.
-Experimental!
 - [ ] **Support for games with TUIs** - The REPL is designed to work as a sort of sidecar to the normal terminal output, so _in theory_ it should be compatible with games that use an alternate TUI screen.
 I don't know if it actually